 See Pub.
-523 for details, including how to report any taxable gain on Schedule D, if:
+523 for details, including how to report any taxable gain if:

-- You do not meet one of the above two tests, - You (or your spouse if married) used any part of the home for business or rental purposes after May 6, 1997, or - Your gain exceeds your exclusion amount.
+- You (or your spouse if married) used any part of the home for business or rental purposes after May 6, 1997, or - Your gain exceeds your exclusion amount.